 (Book 1, Chapter1, pg.6)

 In the novel, The Party forced the people to believe that constant war is actually a good way to maintain peace.
 War brings forth devotion and patriotism to the country, and promotes sacrifice for the community.
-Constant war shows that people are sacrificing, pledging and giving devotion to the country and consequently to the government.
-As a result, this keeps people under control and check.
+Constant war shows that people are sacrificing, pledging, and giving devotion to the country and consequently to the government.
+As a result, this keeps people under control and in check.
 That was how the Party used this slogan.

 - Paradox: This term is a paradox, as it conveys a contradictory idea